YaswanthKumarDesineedi/YaswanthKumarDesineedi/README.md

 ### PHP Website with RDS MySQL Database

 - **Deploying a PHP Website:** Received data from users and stored it in RDS MySQL Database.
-- **Scalable Architecture:** Architecture was scalable due to the Auto Scaling of servers and highly available.
+- **Scalable Architecture:** Architecture was scalable due to Auto Scaling of servers and highly available.
 - **Secured Data:** Data stored in RDS was highly secured, encrypted, and managed failover.
 Only accessible by an authorized database admin.

 ### Git Workflow Architecture with Jenkins